 Karrie Waarala teaches writing in her home state of Michigan, where she lives with and is vastly outnumbered by her books, pets, and circus memorabilia.
 Her work has appeared in journals such as Iron Horse Literary Review, PANK, The Collagist, Vinyl, and Arsenic Lobster.
 She holds an MFA from the Stonecoast Program at University of Southern Maine and is a teaching artist at The Rooster Moans Poetry Cooperative.
 Recipient of the 2012 Pocataligo Poetry Prize and a Pushcart nominee, Karrie has also received critical acclaim for her one-woman show, LONG GONE: A Poetry Sideshow, which is based on her collection of circus poems.
 She really wishes she could tame tigers and swallow swords.
 For more information, visit Karrie online here.

 Lindsey Griffin hails from the Chicago area and holds an MFA from the University of Miami.
-Her fiction has appeared or is forthcoming in Sou’wester, Midwest Review, Blue Earth Review, and Image.
+Her fiction has appeared in Sou’wester, Midwest Review, Blue Earth Review, and Image.
 She currently resides in Denver, Colorado where she is a member of the Lighthouse Writers Workshop.

 Ann Beman, nonfiction editor of The Los Angeles Review, has been writing a book about thumbs forever.
 Or at least since she earned her MFA from the Whidbey Writers Workshop.
 Her work has appeared in DIAGRAM, The Literary Review, Bombay Gin, Stone’s Throw, and Canoe Journal, among others.
 She lives in California’s Sierra Nevada with her husband and two whatchamaterriers in Kernville, on the Kern River, in Kern County.
 Cue the banjoes.